What is bulimia nervosa?

 Bulimia, and the malnutrition that results, can adversely affect nearly every organ system in the body, increasing the importance of early diagnosis and treatment.
-Consult your child's physician for more information.
+Consult your adolescent's physician for more information.

 Treatment for bulimia:

-Specific treatment for bulimia will be determined by your child's physician based on:
+Specific treatment for bulimia will be determined by your adolescent's physician based on:

 - expectations for the course of the condition